-With your records online you are now able to respond quickly to any deceased search queries, but you can also share this information online so anyone anywhere can view the records of people buried or interred at your site.
+With your cemetery records online you are now able to respond quickly to any deceased search queries, but you can also share this information online so anyone anywhere can view the records of people buried or interred at your site.
 Opening up your business to a new audience may help increase your revenue.

-With popular services such as Ancestry.com, legacytree.com, myheritage.com, 23andme.com, and others gaining worldwide attention, interest in genealogy continues to grow at record pace.
+With popular services such as Ancestry.com, legacytree.com, myheritage.com, 23andme.com, and others gaining worldwide attention, interest in genealogy continues to grow at a record pace.
 As people trace their family history and roots from anywhere in the world at any time, connecting families with burial records opens opportunities for cemeteries to begin conversations and foster new client relationships.

 6. Control access to records

 Using role-based security also means users are compelled to use your business process for each department.
-Implementing record keeping software creates more efficient business practices, fewer errors, and reduces the induction and training time for new employees.
+Implementing record-keeping software creates more efficient business practices, fewer errors, and reduces the induction and training time for new employees.